waghan2/ads1115control_Flutter/README.md

 # Welcome advanture, this app is an copy of <ADS1115_WE.h> lib for ESP-32 implemented on flutter.
+What to do
+### Implement IOS code, actualy I could not test on Iphone.
+Implement WebApplication.
+Implement TODO new Functions, this is an idea to make a TODO so you can implement a new function with yours argumments.
+###I
 ## Ads1115
 ## dependencies